+Date

-Date Print Student's Name:
+Print Student's Name: .

+Student's Signature:

-2017 - 2018 STUDENT HANDBOOK
+2020-2021 STUDENT HANDBOOK

 The Thaddeus Stevens College of Technology will not discriminate in its educational programs or employment practices based on race, color, national origin, sex, sexual orientation, gender identity, disability, age, religion, ancestry, union membership, or any other legally protected classification.
 Announcement of this policy is in accordance with state and federal laws, including Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, and the American Disabilities Act of 1991.